Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: FDRL-Based Cooperative RAN Slicing Between MVNOs

-Then, at each communication round, each MVNO trains the DDPG model locally.
-To do so, each MVNO initialize its replay memory buffer, then starts the learning process.
-Through a number of episodes, MVNOs reset their environment, perform an observation and initialize the action space using OU noise.
-For a number of steps, MVNOs select an action $a_{i}$, evaluate it, and compute the received reward $r_{i}$, then moving to the next observation.
-Each transition from a state $s_{t}$ to $s_{t+1}$ is stored in the replay buffer.
-After a predefined number of transitions being stored (in batches), MVNOs sample random mini-batches from the replay buffer.
-The actor network $Q_{i}$ is updated through policy gradient.
-The critic network $\mu_{i}$ is updated through loss function minimization.
-Subsequently, the target networks $Q_{i}^{'}$ and $\mu_{i}^{'}$ are updated as well.
-At the end of episodes, each MVNO send its local updated model to the RIC for aggregation purpose.
-RIC collects all the local updates from the MVNOs, and generate the global model using the weighted sum defined by $\theta_G$ in Eq. (\ref{eq:tG}).
+The FDRL-based mechanism consists of several communication rounds.
+Each communication round consists of several local episodes of training, after which the MVNOs update their local models and send the updates to the non-RT RIC.
+In each step of the episode, each MVNO observes their local environment, selects an action and receives the corresponding reward.
+Each transition between two states, \ie experience, is stored in the replay buffer.
+When a predefined number of experiences is stored, MVNOs sample random mini-batches from the replay buffer, and update the different DDPG networks.
+The actor network is updated through policy gradient and the critic network is updated through loss function minimization.
+Subsequently, the target networks are updated as well.
+At the end of the predetermined number of local episodes, each MVNO sends its local updated model to the non-RT RIC for aggregation.
+The latter collects all the local updates from the MVNOs and generate the global model using a weighted sum.